Parks, 'Black Panther' propel Disney earnings past TV decline

 The Fox purchase is designed to bring in more programming to help attract streaming audiences.

-In an interview on CNBC, Disney Chief Executive Bob Iger said he remained confident the Fox deal would go through.
+In an interview on CNBC, Iger said he remained confident the Fox deal would go through.